dreitier/mssql-tools-docker/README.md

-# mssql-tools-docker
+# Docker image with Microsoft SQL Server Tools

-Microsoft SQL Server Tools
+This Docker image contains the latest version of `sqlcmd` as the official Microsoft SQL Server Tools image pretty outdated.